Potatzz/23586/pedro_pathing.md

+# THIS IS A WORK IN PROGRESS

+# This is the Pedro Pathing Tutorial

+# What is Pedro Pathing?:
+Pedro pathing is a software which allows us to plot incredibly efficient auto paths using bezier curves and lines.

+# Presiquites:
-Presiquites: This is your tutorial for how to set up pedro pathing.
+This is your tutorial for how to set up pedro pathing.
 First, you must download andriod studio.
 You can't do this on your chromebook.
 Next, you must clone this repo in andriod studio.
 The repo is https://github.com/Pedro-Pathing/Quickstart.git.

+# Panels:
-Panels: Next, you must download panels.
+Next, you must download panels.
 Add these imports at the top of the Tuning.Java file:

 import com.bylazar.configurables.annotations.Configurable;
 import com.bylazar.configurables.annotations.IgnoreConfigurable;